My Blog

 Here are some articles that myself or my clients have written which illustrate the profound effect that learning the Alexander Technique can have on the way we live our lives.

-What does good posture actually mean?
+What does good posture actually mean and what effect does poor posture have?

 I recently was visiting the grounds of Castle Howard in Yorkshire and it struck me that all of the statues displayed good posture and if we created statues today would they display the same obvious traits of good posture?
 I think not!
 Well why is this and what is going on?